BrittanyFarrell/DSA-Big-O/README.md

     }
     return true;
 }

+Answer: O(n)
+Explanation: in the event that variable 'n' is a mappable data structure, every item in 'n' will be called.
+So, the run time will be proportionate to the length of the data.

 11. Tower of Hanoi
 The Tower of Hanoi is a very famous mathematical puzzle (some call it game!).
 This is how it goes: